-- 3.081 For winning or placing in actual athletic competition, a student in a member school may accept a medal, cup, trophy or plaque, from the sponsoring agent regardless of cost. - 3.082 Schools may provide an individual or teams that win an IHSA state championship, a ring/memento not to exceed \$200 in fair market value.
-Businesses, booster clubs or other organizations desiring to make contributions toward the purchase of a championship ring/memento must make those contributions to the school. - 3.083 A student in a member school may accept any other award for participation in an athletic contest, or for athletic honors or recognition, which does not exceed \$75 in fair market value, in the following sports: badminton, baseball, basketball, bowling, cross country, football, golf, gymnastics, soccer, softball, swimming, tennis, track and field, volleyball, wrestling, and any other sport in which the student's school provides interscholastic competition.
-In addition, a student in a member school may receive and retain items of wearing apparel which are worn for non-school athletic competition as part of a team uniform provided for and worn by the student during competition. - 3.084 A student in a member school may accept a school letter for an interscholastic sport, regardless of cost. - 3.085 Violation of the provisions of By-laws 3.081, 3.082, 3.083 or 3.084 shall cause ineligibility in the sport in which the violation occurred.
+- value.
+Businesses, booster clubs or other organizations desiring to make contributions toward the purchase of a championship - By-laws, which does not exceed \$150 in fair market value, in the following sports: badminton, baseball, basketball, bowling, cross country, football, golf, gymnastics, lacrosse, soccer, softball, swimming, tennis, track and field, volleyball, wrestling, and any other sport in which the student's school provides interscholastic competition.
+Provided the award shall not be provided in exchange for any athletic performance or achievement; the award shall not be provided as an inducement to attend a particular member school or to remain enrolled in any member school; and the award shall not be provided by a member school or an agent of a member school.
+In addition, a student in a member school may receive and retain items of wearing apparel which are worn for non-school athletic competition as part of a team uniform provided for and worn by the student during competition. - 3.084 A student in a member school may earn compensation from the use of the name, image, and likeness ("NIL Activity"), subject to these By-laws and Board Policy 35.
+For purposes of this By-law, "NIL Activity" means any activity for which a student in a member school performs any work, service, endorsement, or makes any appearance, in exchange for compensation or other remuneration as determined by the Board of defined in the Board Policies. - 3.085 A student in a member school may accept a school letter for an interscholastic sport, regardless of cost. - 3.086 Violation of the provisions of By-laws 3.081, 3.082, 3.083, 3.084 or 3.085 shall cause ineligibility in the sport in which the violation occurred.
 An official ruling must be secured from the Executive Director before any student who violates these rules may be reinstated to eligibility.